corgifist/electron/README.md

 # <h1><p align="center">Electron</p></h1>
 <h1 align="center">!
 Deprecation Notice !</h1>

-* This vidoe editor was deprecated in favor of [Raster](github.com/corgifist/raster).
-It's codebase is much more organized and written with durability and crash-safety in mind.
+This video editor was deprecated in favor of [Raster](github.com/corgifist/raster).
+Raster's codebase is much more organized and written with durability and crash-safety in mind.

+Why?
 * Raster has a flexible serialization system.
 Electron doesn't know what serialization is
 * Raster has organized project structure.
 Electron's one is a mess
+* Raster is much easier to maintain and add new features to

 <h2 align="center">